 Action is taken by SOA personnel to an LRN for a specified service provider.

 The SOA sends an M-GET request to the NPAC SMS for the serviceProvLRN object.
+For the XML interface, LRQQ – LrnQueryRequest.

 The NPAC SMS responds by sending an M-GET response containing the data back to the SOA.
+For the XML interface, LRQR – LrnQueryReply.

 LRN Deletion by the NPAC